lingtalfi/nullos-admin/doc/tutorials/getting-started-with-nullos.md

 So now we want to hide the Quickstart section on the left menu.

-Well, there is something you need to know: the Quickstart section by default only shows up if you are logged with the root account.
+Well, there is something you need to know: the Quickstart section by default only shows up if you are logged as root (which is the case if you have followed this tutorial from the beginning).

-IF you remember well, we are currently logged with the root account.
+But nullos has another account named "admin", which is not allowed to see/access the Quickstart menu.

-Now, let's do the following:
+So, let's try this:

 - Click the log out icon, at the top of the left menu
     - this will log you out and you will see the login screen again
-    - now log in with the admin account (pseudo: admin, password: admin)
+    - now log back in, but this time with the admin account (pseudo: admin, password: admin)
     - tadaaa!
 No more QuickStart menu.
-That's because the admin user is not allowed to see the Quickstart menu

-Now in the real world, you would give to your client access to the admin account, not the root account.
+Now in the real world, you would only give your client access to the admin account, not the root account.

-So I guess it could be the end of this section, but just for fun, let me show you another way.
+Therefore this could be the end of this section; but, just for fun, let me show you another way.

 - log out again
 - log in again as root (pseudo: root, password: root)
     - you will see the Quickstart menu again
-    - open the **app-nullos/class-modules/QuickStart/QuickStartConfig.php** file
+    - now open the **app-nullos/class-modules/QuickStart/QuickStartConfig.php** file
         - most modules have such a configuration file that you can tweak
         - you will see the showLeftMenuLinks public static method, which currently returns true
         - make it return false and refresh your page
         - tadaaa!
-Again we did it.
+Again we did it: no more Quickstart menu
-        - when this tutorial is finished, don't forget to put it back to true again
+        - when this tutorial is finished, don't forget to display the menu again